-Every year, nearly 70 billion animals are farmed for meat, milk and eggs worldwide.
-Aldi appreciates that animal welfare is an important part of being a responsible business and is committed to high standards of animal welfare for animals used both in our food and non-food products.
+Animal welfare is an important part of being a responsible business and we are committed to the continuous improvement of animal welfare in our food and non-food products.

-Aldi believes that the use of antibiotics in animal farming should be prescribed by qualified veterinarians, with a view to good animal welfare and long-term sustainability.
-It does not support the prophylactic use of antibiotics in animal farming or their use as growth promoters.
-We will continue to work with our suppliers and farmers to reduce antibiotic use in animal farming in a responsible way.
+We believe that the use of antibiotics in animal farming should be prescribed by qualified veterinarians and with a view to good animal welfare and long-term sustainability.
+We do not support the prophylactic use of antibiotics in animal farming, or their use as growth promoters.